eddiesTime/sme_app/gfm_documentation.md

 *Code snippet 15: AppStateContainer*

-So if you need to access the state and a method to change the state, you have to pass both down the Widget Tree.
-The following *code snippet* shows the content of the Weather Page:
+So if you need to access the state and a method to change the state, you have to pass both down the widget tree.
+The following *code snippet* shows the content of the weather page:

 ``` dart
 ...